Here is your chance to see what an English lesson at Maltalingua is really like.

-This blog will transport you to Malta and places you inside one of Maltalingua’s classrooms where you can participate in an adult English lesson with the advanced English level B1 class.
+This blog takes you to Malta and drops you into one of our classrooms, sitting in on an adult English lesson with the B1 class.

 Conversations and group work:

-Take the words “Caesar” and “salad” or “white” and “wine” as examples.
-The teacher went over everyone’s work on the whiteboard and corrected it.
-After the corrections, there was a discussion about some words because the words’ subject was food.
-Questions like “What are baked beans?” and “Who likes raw fish?” as well as “Who has tried spicy curry?” and “How do you make mashed potatoes?” are a few examples of queries that sparked lively discussions.
-Everyone shared a personal detail about their favourite foods and got to know one another better, which also created a very cosy atmosphere.
-Also, some student sentences were written on the whiteboard during the conversation so that the grammar could be checked later.
+Take “Caesar” and “salad”, or “white” and “wine”.
+The teacher went through everyone’s answers on the whiteboard and corrected them.
+Since the theme was food, the corrections turned into a discussion.
+Questions like “What are baked beans?”, “Who likes raw fish?”, “Who has tried spicy curry?” and “How do you make mashed potatoes?” got everyone talking.
+People shared a little about their favourite foods and got to know each other, which made for a really warm atmosphere.
+A few of the students’ sentences went up on the whiteboard along the way, so the grammar could be checked later.

 Grammar

-After 1,5 hours of lessons, there was a thirty minute break.
-In the second half of the morning lessons, some grammar was covered: the second conditional.
+After 1.5 hours of lessons came a thirty minute break.
+The second half of the morning moved on to grammar: the second conditional.

-Second conditionals are used to express possible or imagined situations.
-They consist of an “If clause” and a “consequence or result clause”.
-For a whole sentence, you need to put “If” + a subject + a verb in the past and put a “would”, “could”, and “might” + an infinitive at the other half of the sentence.
-The consequence clause explains the imagined result.
+The second conditional is used to talk about possible or imagined situations.
+It has an “if clause” and a “consequence or result clause”.
+For the full sentence, you use “if” + a subject + a verb in the past, then “would”, “could”, or “might” + an infinitive in the other half.
+The consequence clause spells out the imagined result.

 Examples: